 Here's a few of the most common causes of injuries on hotel premises:

 - Swimming pool accidents - One of the most common areas where hotel injuries occur is swimming pools.
 Given that most hotels have some kind of pool, and most do not pay any staff to supervise the area while guests use it, there's opportunity for accidents to happen.
 Moving too fast on wet ground can cause someone to slip (there's a reason lifeguards yell at kids who run around the public pool).
 Guests sometimes are unable to see stairs under the water's surface if there isn't enough light or they are improperly marked.
 "Leave-in" pool cleaning equipment with hoses and machinery can tangle up with a swimmer.
-As I witnessed after the wedding, sometimes poorly-maintained pool furniture like chairs, tables, or chaise longues can pose a hazard.
-I'm not sure which the kid caught with his leg, but it's bad news regardless, as he might have attested after he quit bleeding.
+With no one to oversee or help guests any of those issues can be much worse than they ideally had to.

-- Slips and falls - Hotel guests are unfortunately provided a number of ways to slip, trip, or otherwise fall on premises.
-Poorly-maintained flooring (uneven carpet, eroded tile or linoleum) coupled with a variety of slippery floors (near the ice machine, drips from guests returning from the pool, improperly-marked mopped floors), and poorly maintained staircases, means guests' footing can be as unstable as Bambi on ice.
-Depending on the severity of the landing, guests can suffer anything from bruised pride to broken tailbones.
+- Slips and falls - Hotel guests unfortunately face a number of ways to slip, trip, or otherwise fall on premises.
+Poorly-maintained flooring (uneven carpet, eroded tile or linoleum), a variety of slippery floors (near the ice machine, drips from guests returning from the pool, improperly-marked mopped floors), and uneven or broken staircases mean guests' footing is sometimes not guaranteed.
+If they fall they might suffer anything from bruised pride to broken tailbones.

 - Burns - Almost any unfamiliar shower has a brief period of experimentation while its user tries to get familiar with the controls.
-Most of us have been there at least once.
-It usually ends up fine, but you're virtually guaranteed to freeze or boil for at least a few seconds while you seek the perfect temperature balance.
-Of course, some hotels tweak the universal controls on the building's water heating system, which can cause unwitting guests to be literally scalded by the heat of the shower if they accidentally overheat at the tap.
-Boiling water doesn't need much time before it starts to blister the skin and cause significant pain.
+Most of us have been there at least once: It usually ends up fine, but you're virtually guaranteed to freeze or boil for at least a few seconds while you dial in the ideal temperature.

 How Can an Attorney Help Me Pursue an Injury Claim?